Working with Us

-Internships with Clean Cities coalitions are available throughout the year for undergraduate (junior or senior) or graduate students in a variety of majors, including communications, public relations, business, marketing, engineering, environmental sciences, urban planning, and others.
+Internships with Clean Cities coalitions are available throughout the year for undergraduate or graduate students in a variety of majors, including communications, public relations, business, marketing, engineering, environmental sciences, urban planning, and others.
 Students pursuing master’s, bachelor’s, and associates degrees are eligible.

 Each year, students in the program work with Clean Cities coalitions to implement and increase awareness of alternative fuels, fuel-saving technologies and practices, and new mobility choices.
 Interns work with coalition directors and stakeholders in the community to plan events, analyze data, research markets, design websites, and promote initiatives through social media and public relations.

 Students work on locally focused projects, such as planning and implementing the National Alternative Fuel Vehicle Day Odyssey, conducting fleet manager meetings, and working with campus fleet managers to promote the use of clean vehicle technologies.